 - The Community Consequences of Bellamya Invasion in Wisconsin lakes were explored in my FWGNA blog post of 18Dec09.
 There was also a nice photo comparing B. chinensis to B. japonica, both juvenile and adult.

-- My FWGNA blog post of 12Sept11, Dispatches from the Viviparid Front, included one item on a citizen's monitoring effort in Wisconsin (with links to some good references) and a second item on hand-controlling Bellamya in Ontario.
+- My FWGNA blog post of 12Sept11, Dispatches from the Viviparid Front, included one item on a citizen's monitoring effort in Wisconsin (with links to some good references) and a second item on controlling Bellamya in Ontario by hand-picking.

 - In Just Before The Bust (5Aug14) I described a B. japonica population explosion in the tailwaters of the the Wateree Dam in central South Carolina.
 That post featured several striking in situ photos, including a high resolution jpeg of a "bed" of Bellamya apparently filter feeding like mussels.